 “It’s not enough to deflect the approaching menace.”

-“But it would make a wonderful home,” the dragon replied.
+The dragon’s eyes narrowed.
+“But it would make a wonderful home.”

 “You want my land?”

-Semil edged around the dragon clutching Milos’s arm.
-“You shouldn’t agree to this.”
+Semil edged around the dragon, clutching Milos’s arm.
+“You shouldn’t agree with this.”

 “You will create a place for me under your keep, and we’ll ignore each other.
 And when invaders come for you, I’ll defend my home.”

-“Excellent,” the dragon cried out as it shrunk.
-The diminutive form flew out a window and once freed from the confines it grew to its full size and raced off towards the approaching army.
+“Excellent,” the dragon said as it shrunk.
+The diminutive form flew out a window and once freed from the confines, it grew to its full size and raced off towards the approaching army.

-“Deals with dragons, are never simple,” Semil muttered.
+“Deals with dragons are never simple,” Semil said.

-“True,” Milos agreed.
-“But without its help, I would lose my home.”
+“True,” Milos said, “but without its help, I would lose my home.”

 “I fear while you’ve defended your fortress, you have traded one danger for something worse.”